 We’ve scoped out rewards cards for the best rate on the service to help you decide which one to link to your account.
 That way, you can ensure you get top-notch rewards from your next binge.

 There are several credit cards that offer bonus rewards on streaming service purchases, but only a couple have added Disney+ to their list of qualifying merchants so far.

 The first is the Blue Cash Preferred® Card from American Express, which offers a generous 6 percent cash back rate on select U.S. streaming subscriptions, including Disney+.
 A yearly subscription to Disney+ costs $69.99 per year, so 6 percent cash back equates to $4.20 per year in cash back from the service alone.
 When combined with other qualifying subscriptions – not to mention the card’s generous rewards rate on U.S. supermarket and gas station purchases – the Blue Cash Preferred offers the best rewards you can get in this category.

-The Blue Cash Preferred card does come with a $95 annual fee (waived in the first year), however – meaning it might not make sense for your spending.
+The Blue Cash Preferred card does come with a $95 annual fee ($0 introductory annual fee for the first year), however – meaning it might not make sense for your spending.
 Since streaming services likely don’t make up the majority of your budget, you should ensure the card’s rewards rate aligns with all of your spending – not just this one purchase.

 For those who don’t spend heavily enough in any of these cards’ other bonus categories, try a flat rate cash back card instead.